oconnor663/applied_crypto_2021_fall/sha256/readme.md

 >
 > This project is structured like a large problem set, and it's autograded on
 > Gradescope like a problem set.
 Also like a problem set, **the "no copying
-> code" policy applies here in full.** The problems below will refer to pages
+> code" policy described in Problem Set 1 applies here in full.** The problems
-> in our book, to standards documents, and to pseudocode, but I've
+> below will refer to pages in our book, to standards documents, and to
-> intentionally avoided linking to any actual code, and I recommend that you
+> pseudocode, but I've intentionally avoided linking to any actual code, and I
-> avoid looking at any code while you do the project.
-If you do decide to look
+> recommend that you avoid looking at any code while you do the project.
+If you
-> at code, I recommend that you do so only while you're debugging the code
+> do decide to look at code, I recommend that you do so only while you're
-> you've already written, and you might also consider taking a five minute
+> debugging the code you've already written, and you might also consider taking
-> break in between looking at anyone else's code and writing code yourself.
-As
+> a five minute break in between looking at anyone else's code and writing code
-> always, getting debugging help from your classmates or at office hours is
+> yourself.
+As always, getting debugging help from your classmates or at office
-> highly encouraged, but you do need to be defensive about letting anyone copy
+> hours is highly encouraged, but you do need to be defensive about letting
-> your code once it's working.
-Unfortunately, we don't have a crystal ball to
+> anyone copy your code once it's working.
+Unfortunately, we don't have a
-> tell us who wrote what when we enforce this policy.
+> crystal ball to tell us who wrote what when we enforce this policy.

 In this project we're going to implement SHA-256 ourselves, and then we'll use our implementation to demonstrate a "length extension attack" (see p.
 125 of